ianspryn/docker-nginx-rtmp/README.md

 create-directories.bat C:\docker
 ```

-### Recommended OBS Output settings
+### Recommended OBS Output Settings
-If you are experiencing black video on your streaming, but you ahve sound, set your output mode to "Simple" and your encoder to "Software (x264)"
+If you are experiencing black video on your streaming, but you have sound, set your output mode to "Simple" and your encoder to "Software (x264)"

 ## Resources